storybuilder-org/StoryBuilder-Manual/README.md

 1. IMPORTANT: Make sure you are in the 'gh-pages' branch.
 2. Navigate to the manual.scriv folder in your StoryBUilder-Manual repository clone  and open the manual.scrivx file using Scrivener.
-3. Make you text changes as per any large Scrivener document.
+3. Make you text changes as per any large Scrivener document, but with several provisos:
+4. Formatting is controlled by section selection (Heading1, Heading2, No Heading, etc.)
+These generate Markdown sections (#, ##, etc.)
+5. For technical reasons, Scrivener's edit tool bar options for bold and italics aren't brought converted to Markdown syntax.
+To use bold and italics (other than those associated with sections), use Markdown syntax right in your scrivx file (**text** for bold and *text* for italics.)
+Be sure to check your work after you've generated the test website.

 The StoryBuilder Scrivener project has a great many images, mostly screenshots of StoryBuilder.
 Because the StoryBuilder-Manual repository